tmaquaponics/tmaquaponics.github.io/db/_posts/2025-10-26-Building a crash-proof daphnia culturing system.md

 **Culturing daphnia indoors**

 You can culture daphnia indoors using the same process by scaling down the system from 3 totes of green water to only one aquarium of green water.
-This aquarium will host a population of guppies to provide waste for the green water.
+This aquarium will host a population of guppies to provide the necessary waste.
 To culture the green water, use a grow light (usually 6500 kelvins) for about 6 hours a day.

 For the daphnia culture, use three buckets on a rotation.

 ### Maintenance

-By the time the daphnia totes are full of water, empty the totes halfway.
-To empty a daphnia tote without sucking daphnia, put a water pump into two pantyhose (so 4 layers of pantyhose legs).
+When the daphnia totes are full of water, empty the totes halfway.
+To empty a daphnia tote without sucking the daphnia, put a water pump into two pantyhose (so 4 layers of pantyhose legs).
 Put the pump in the tote and empty the water halfway.

 By a frequency of 3 liters of green water a day, daphnia totes will be full of water again after two weeks.

 Refill the guppy tote with tap water (they can normally tolerate the chlorine and it's only 3 liters a day.
-The aerator will degas the water and get rid of the chlorine, not sure about chloramine.
+The aerator will degas the water and get rid of the chlorine.
+Not sure about chloramine.
 Use a safe dechlorinator if in doubt).

 Refill the waste water tote from the daphnia water or your aquarium water.